UNLOCK FREE TRAINING

 Is Reverse Wholesaling Real Estate Legal In Wisconsin?

-Yes, like traditional wholesaling and co-wholesaling, reverse wholesaling is legal in Wisconsin if the parties to the contract stay with Wisconsin's defined legal limits.
+Yes, like traditional wholesaling and co-wholesaling, reverse wholesaling is legal in Wisconsin if the parties to the contract stay within Wisconsin's defined legal limits.

-The primary difference between traditional real estate wholesaling and reverse wholesaling is that reverse wholesaling reverses or changes the order of the steps required to complete a real estate wholesale transaction.
+The primary difference between traditional and reverse real estate wholesaling is that reverse wholesaling reverses or changes the order of the steps required to complete a real estate wholesale transaction.
 Reverse wholesalers first find the end buyer and then the property to meet that buyer's need.

 A reverse wholesaler then completes the transaction using one of three primary exit strategies –